- MRKH is a disorder of the female reproductive tract—approximately 1 in 5,000 females are born with it.

 If you decide to use dilators to create your vagina, you will be scheduled to return about once every 1-2 months depending if you have to travel far.
+At Boston Children’s Hospital we offer the option of Telehealth follow-up visits for patients who qualify.
 It is VERY important to keep your appointments with your gynecologist so he/she can check your progress to see if you are applying pressure in the right place and at the correct angle.
 As your vagina stretches, your gynecologist will give you the next (slightly bigger) dilator.

-Surgery to create a vagina: A vaginoplasty involves using tissue or skin from another area of your body (such as your bowel, or your buttocks) to create a vagina.
+Surgery to create a vagina, also known as vaginoplasty, involves using tissue or skin from another area of your body (such as your bowel, or your buttocks) to create a vagina.